 Many people with scoliosis can be treated with physical therapy or bracing, and some people require only careful monitoring by their doctor.
 At the IU Health Neuroscience Center, doctors determine treatment on a case-by-case basis.

 - In cases where the curve is less than 20 degrees, the person will likely be checked periodically by a doctor to see if the curve progresses.

 - In cases where the curve is 20 to 40 degrees, the person will likely be watched closely and bracing may be considered.

-- And in cases where the curve is greater than 50 degrees, worsening or not responding to treatment, surgery may be recommended.
+- In cases where the curve is greater than 50 degrees, surgery may be recommended if the condition worsens or does not respond to treatment.

-In surgery, neurosurgeons fuse together two bones of the spine and insert a metal rod to help the spine stay straight.
-IU Health Neuroscience features one of the most sophisticated scoliosis surgery programs in the state, and people who require surgery come from across Indiana and the Midwest for expert care from the neurosurgeons at IU Health Neuroscience.
+During surgery, neurosurgeons fuse two segments of the spine and insert a metal rod to help the spine stay straight; they fix with screws and rods to maintain alignment.
+The IU Health Neuroscience Center has one of the most sophisticated scoliosis surgery programs in Indiana, drawing people from across the Midwest who require highly skilled spine surgeons for their procedures.

-Our surgeons use intraoperative CT images, or scans taken during the procedure, to help them place the metal rod and all instruments in exactly the right position.
+Our surgeons use intraoperative CT images, or scans taken during the procedure, to help them place the fixation, or metal rod and all instruments, in correct position.
 This ensures a safe and effective surgery and reduces the need for additional treatments.
-In addition, IU Health Neuroscience features the nation’s most sophisticated neuromonitoring program, which means there is less risk of any spinal cord damage and patient safety is assured throughout surgery.
+In addition, the IU Health Neuroscience Center features a sophisticated neuromonitoring program, lowering the risk of spinal cord damage and protecting patients throughout surgery.